SignTools/SignTools/INSTALL-ADVANCED.md

 </tr>
 </table>

-**On all other platforms:** There is no official way to do this.
-You should be able to use a third-party signing tool like [AltStore](https://altstore.io/) and then you should be able to find the certificate in its app data (`Program Data` on Windows).
-However, this has not been tested.
+**On Windows:** There is no official way to do this.
+However, you can use [altserver-cert-dumper](https://github.com/SignTools/altserver-cert-dumper) as a workaround.

 Once you have your certificate and optionally provisioning profile, you need to create the correct folders for the service to read them: